PROTEO Graduate Students Scholarships (OPEN COMPETITION)

 • Applications are evaluated according to following criteria:

-• Quality and potential impact of the research project and the role of the co-direction (clarity of the scientific objectives, originality of the project, contributions to the advancement of knowledge in the field, collaboration with other members of PROTEO, links with potential users, importance of codirection).
+• Quality and potential impact of the research (clarity of the scientific objectives, originality of the project, contributions to the advancement of knowledge in the field, links with potential users).

-• Social implication, leadership and/or communication skills (organisation of conferences and meetings, volunteering, mentoring, experience as a supervisor, project management, committee chairmanship, general presentation of the application).
+• Social involvement, leadership and/or communication skills (organisation of conferences and meetings, volunteering, mentoring, experience as a supervisor, project management, committee chairmanship, general presentation of the application).

 • Excellence of academic record (cumulative average, progression of studies, duration of studies, prizes, and distinctions).